 In August 1849 Holy Trinity was completed.
 As well as having contributed a considerable sum to the building fund for the church, John Dickinson also donated the oak pulpit at a cost of £30, and the font, at a cost of £10.

 John Evans married Harriet Dickinson, daughter of his uncle John Dickinson, on September 12th 1850 at St. Lawrence's Church Abbots Langley.
-Nash Mills having been within hte parish of Abbots Langley until the new parish of Leverstock Green was formed in 1850.
+Nash Mills having been within the parish of Abbots Langley until the new parish of Leverstock Green was formed in 1850.
 Harriet's father was having a house built for them in Nash Mills Village, The Red House, but at the time of their marriage it was unfinished.
 They therefore went to live at Chambersbury in Leverstock Green.
 (See entries from Sept.
 1850 - June 1851) The 1851 census shows both the Evans to be 27 years of age, with John listed as a papermaker.
 They had a cook, a housemaid and a stable boy to wait on them as live-in servants at Chambersbury.
 Evans became the first Churchwarden at Holy Trinity Church in Leverstock Green.

 This item has been corrected as it originally contained inaccuracies; and updated to take account of the Sir John Evans Centenary Project.